-Odours from the Walleys Quarry landfill site are affecting people across Newcastle-under-Lyme and Stoke-on-Trent.
+Odours from the Walleys Quarry landfill site have affected residents and businesses across Newcastle-under-Lyme, and parts of Stoke-on-Trent, for several years.

 The Environment Agency (EA) is responsible for regulating the site, and is monitoring emissions, and you can find out about the action it is taking on its Walleys Quarry information page.

 The County Council is working with other partners, including Newcastle-under-Lyme Borough Council and The UK Health Security Agency.
 In relation to Walleys Quarry, the Borough Council is responsible for the assessment of statutory nuisance, including the presence of odour, dust, noise and pests.
 More information is available about the Borough Council’s work on its website.